hli226/mvnimpute/README.md

 ### From GitHub

-**NOTE: Some of the packages this package depends on may require the latest version of R, it is recommended to update your R software to the latest version**.
-You can install **mvnimpute** package in its development version from [GitHub](https://github.com) with:
+**NOTE: Some of the packages that this package depends on may require the latest version of R, it is recommended to update your R software to the latest version**.
+The development version of the **mvnimpute** package can be installed from [GitHub](https://github.com) with:

 #### For first-time users